GWU-Sweden/Bylaws/English.md

 Current information regarding joining and cancelling membership shall be made available on the organization's website.
 The organization shall treat personal data in accordance to GDPR and other relevant legislation.

 ## Dues
-Dues for membership are decided by the general meeting.
+Dues for membership and the term it covers are decided by the general meeting.
+If the dues for the coming year have not been paid at the end of the term the membership is automatically cancelled.

 ## Expulsion
 If a member violates these bylaws and/or the ideology of the organization, the board may choose to issue a warning or expell the member after said member has had the chance to submit a written statement.
 Any member who is warned or expelled has the right to have the case heard by the general meeting.